What’s the most important practice tool a guitar can have? A metronome? A tuner? If you ask Sean Daniel, the answer would be a looper pedal.

-“The number-one most important tool you can have for practicing is a looper pedal,” Sean says, and in this video, he presents a few different examples of how you can incorporate a looper into practice to develop your understanding of the relationship between chords and scales.
+“The number-one most important tool you can have for practicing is a looper pedal,” Sean says, and in the video below, he presents a few different examples of how you can incorporate a looper into practice to develop your understanding of the relationship between chords and scales.

-When you’re finished, visit Sean’s YouTube channel for more of his informative videos.
+When you’re finished, visit Sean’s YouTube channel for more of his videos.